 Decide if you want to have a self-hosted or free blog hosting platform.
 There is no investment involved with a free blogging platform.
 You sign up on the platform, and then you can start writing.
 Many people start that route and then go the self-hosted way.
 I knew that blogging was something I wanted to do, so I started with my blog being self-hosted.

 You will need to purchase the domain name and hosting with self-hosted blogs.
-In my opinion, self-hosted blogs are the way to go.
+Self-hosted blogs are the way to go.
 They are more professional, and you have 100% control over them.
 They are also easier to monetize when you decide to go that route.
 Go Daddy has domain name deals from time to time.
 I’ve purchased several domains from them over the years.
 There are tons of hosting companies out there.
 In the beginning, I used Bluehost.
 They are a good web hosting company to start with.
 My sites were hosted with Bluehost for eight years.

 A couple of years ago, I switched hosting companies.
 While I had no problems with Bluehost, I wanted to take things to the next level.
 I now use BigScoots as my hosting provider.
 My site is much faster now.
 If you want to learn more about BigScoots, click this link.